zack-bitcoin/amoveo/docs/white_paper.md

 ## lightning network - smart contracts with more than 2 participants
 Amoveo uses the hub and spoke model.
 Each user finds a hub to make a channel with.
 The user pays the hub a fee to route their payments and bets where they need to go using the lightning network.
 Lightning contracts are made by hash time-locking and similar techniques.
-This connects multiple bets from different channels together, so their either all update, or all do not update.
+This connects multiple bets from different channels together, so either they all update, or they all do not update.
 This way users can participate in a smart contract that has more than 2 participants.

 If a bet follows a long path, it could be locking up more liquidity than necessary.
 We can recover the excess in a trust-free way, without interupting the bet.